SalonenTeemu/e2ee-real-time-chat-app/README.md

 - Input sanitization and rate limiting
 - Security-focused logging
 - CI/CD security pipeline with Jenkins, including SAST, SCA, file system and container scanning and DAST
+- Basic unit testing for both frontend and backend to ensure main functionality and security

 ## Prerequisites